 In recent years, a number of investigators have developed data analysis schemes designed to more robustly estimate surface-wave velocities in the presence of multipathing (Friedrich and Wielandt, 1995; Forsyth and Li, 2005; Yang and Forsyth, 2005; Lin et al., 2009; Lin and Ritzwoller, 2011; Yang et al., 2011).
 These techniques exploit arrays of seismic stations to better quantify the detailed character of the surface wavefield, specifically by combining measurements of both phase and amplitude between stations.
 These observations can be modeled in the context of wavefield character, for example local plane-wave propagation direction (e.g. Forsyth and Li, 2005) or apparent velocities (Lin et al., 2009), as well as the structural phase and/or group velocity or delay times associated with the underlying media.
 The techniques are particularly useful for estimating structural velocities in localized regions spanning a receiver array, as opposed to along the entire path from the source to the receiver employed in global (e.g. Levshin et al., 1992; Li and Romanowicz, 1995; Ekström et al., 1997) and some regional (e.g. Chen et al., 200x; Tape et al., 2010) analyses.
 The estimates of structural phase or group velocities across the array can then be inverted for models of seismic velocity through the crust and mantle beneath the array, with greater confidence and accuracy than when using phase information alone (e.g. Yang et al., 2011; Rau and Forsyth, 200x; Lin et al., 2011).

 We have developed a new algorithm to accurately estimate structural phase velocities from broadband recordings of surface waves propagating across an array of receivers.
-The analysis is based on the notion that waveform cross-correlation provides a highly precise and robust quantification of relative phase and amplitude between two observed waveforms, if the waveforms are similar in character.
+The analysis is based on the notion that waveform cross-correlation provides a highly precise and robust quantification of relative phase between two observed waveforms, if the waveforms are similar in character.
 This notion is routinely exploited in body-wave analyses for structure (e.g. van Decar and Crosson, 199x) and source (e.g. Schaff and Beroza, 200x) characteristics, but it is not widely utilized in surface-wave analysis.
 Our approach builds upon the Generalized Seismological Data Functional (GSDF) analysis of Gee and Jordan (1991), which utilizes cross-correlation between observed and synthetic seismograms to quantify phase and amplitude behavior of any general seismic waveform, including surface waves (Gaherty and Jordan, 1995; Gaherty et al., 1996; Gaherty, 2004; Chen et al., 200x, 200x).
 By applying this quantification to cross-correlation functions between surface waves observed at two nearby stations, we generate highly robust and precise estimates of relative phase between the stations, due to the similar nature of the recorded waveforms.
 The procedure is applicable to arrays across a variety of scales, from the continental scale of EarthScope’s USArray Transportable Array (TA), to the few 100’s km spanned by a typical PASSCAL experiment, to 100’s of meters in industry experiments, and is amenable to automated analyses with minimal analyst interaction.
 The resulting delay times and associated amplitudes can be modeled in the context of both wave-propagation and structural velocities.
-Here we outline the analysis, and demonstrate it’s application to the TA.
+Here we outline the analysis, and demonstrate it’s application to the TA array.

 2.0 Methodology